aio-libs/aiohttp/docs/web_reference.rst

 :term:`web-handler` lookup is performed in the following way:

-1. Router splits the URL and checks the index from longest to shortest.
+1. The router splits the URL and checks the index from longest to shortest.
    For example, '/one/two/three' will first check the index for '/one/two/three', then '/one/two' and finally '/'.
 2. If the URL part is found in the index, the list of routes for